 In order to perfect your lien claim, it must be filed in the prothonotary’s office of the county court where the property is physically located.
 A “prothonotary” is just an old-school term for the chief clerk of the court.
 If the property is located in more than one county, then the claim should be filed in both.

 Each county can have different form requirements, filing fees, and some require a Certificate of Compliance to be attached as well.
 It’s important that you contact that county’s office ahead of time to be sure that you are prepared to file your claim right, the first time around.
 Here are a few Essential Questions to Ask the County Recorder’s Office.
-In an effort to make this process a bit easier, we’ve put together a list of every county prothonotary’s office long with links to their websites:
+In an effort to make this process a bit easier, we’ve put together a list of every county prothonotary’s office:

 Filing options: in person, by mail, or electronically

 The best bet to ensure that the lien gets delivered and recorded in a timely fashion is to go down to the office yourself.
 This is the best way to fix and deficiencies you might encounter during the filing process.
 Also, when filed in person, the document is considered filed that day, if you got there early enough.
 If mailing, be sure to include fees for at least one extra copy, and a self-addressed, stamped envelope so that you can properly serve the owner, and keep one for your records as well.

 Some counties in Pennsylvania allow for documents to be recorded electronically.
 If you elect to take the electronic route, you will likely need to register with some e-filing service and scan copies of your lien claim.
 Make sure that the scanned copy meets all the size and formatting requirements before sending it out to the prothonotary’s office.